Court order clouds appointment of IIT directors |

 There may be several reasons for this such as parental pressure, and so on.
 But the the Indian education system is one of the prime culprits.

 A bit of investigation reveals the following facts: The teacher invests about two hours per subject to cram in the facts, figures, and derivations concerning it.
 But very little is being done to introduce the subject in a holistic sense.
+The relevance of the subject in the real world is hardly being emphasized.

 2. You can’t just blame the teachers.
 Assuming that the student does take pains to understand the subject on her own, more often than not, she meets a dead-end called exams, which reinforce the adage: curiosity killed the cat.
 Does more curiosity fetch more marks in a university exam?
 The answer is obvious.